 Maintain Consistent Commercial Cooler Temperatures

-Freshly cut flowers need to stay cool, and that means a lot colder than average room temperature.
-It’s why flowers — even when left in vases with water — eventually discolour, lose their shape and texture and wilt.
+Freshly cut flowers need to stay cool, which means colder than average room temperature.
+It’s why flowers — even when left in vases with water — eventually discolor, lose their shape and texture, and wilt.
 And it’s also why florists only trust floral coolers to keep their precious merchandise in good condition.

 Commercial coolers are set to ideal temperatures for storing flowers and maintaining their freshness.
 Flowers need to be stored at temperatures between 34 to 36 degrees Fahrenheit, maximize their shelf-life, and support a specially formulated hydrating solution to stay in excellent shape.

 Depending on your commercial cooler and the types of flowers sold, temperatures can be set up to 38 degrees but nothing higher to prevent shortening the merchandise’s shelf life.
 And for flowers that have been removed from their hydrating mixture and placed in a preservative emulsion, refrigerator temperatures should be kept constant at 34 degrees.
 Meeting these ideal climate-controlled storage conditions will prevent flowers from losing their blooms.

 Maintaining ideal humidity levels and temperature is crucial to keeping flowers at their freshest.
 Why is humidity so important?
 High humidity means high moisture, which keeps flowers well-hydrated and helps them preserve their shape, color, and texture in time for deliveries, customer purchases, and made-to-order floral arrangements within the next few days or weeks.
 With high humidity and lots of hydration, flower shops can maximize this delicate merchandise’s shelf life and reduce costly inventory losses.